cedar-policy/rfcs/text/0027-record-as-map.md

 ```
 when { resource.tags["projects"].contains(principal.tags["project"])}
 ```
-This would be difficult to do when trying to encode tags as sets (see discussion at the end of this RFC). `map`-based tags are most valuable when you don't know the tag names when writing policies, else you could extend the schema to name the tags explicitly.
+This would be difficult to do when trying to encode tags as sets. `map`-based tags are most valuable when you don't know the tag names when writing policies, else you could extend the schema to name the tags explicitly.
+See the [Workarounds](#workarounds) section below for discussion.

 #### Timeboxes

 A second example is the extension of [`TinyTodo`](https://github.com/cedar-policy/cedar-examples/tree/main/tinytodo) to include `TimeBox`es, which are fixed periods during which a principal is granted read-only access to a todo `List`.
 [Right now](https://github.com/cedar-policy/cedar-examples/blob/features/timebox/tinytodo/src/timebox.rs), this feature is implemented by generating a fresh policy whenever timed access is requested.
 This approach is unsatisfying because part of the application's authorization model thus lives in the application code, rather than in the policy file (i.e., the part that is generating the `TimeBox`-based policies).
 It also results in stale policies, since they remain in the store even after the timebox range has expired.

 With `map` types, `TimeBox`es for individual `User`s can be maintained separately from the policies.
-Each `List` could have a `timeboxes` map from a `User`'s name to time range that the `List` is readable.
+Each `List` could have a `timeboxes` map from a `User`'s name to a time range that the `List` is readable.
 ```
 permit(
     principal,